 Yes.
 AES-256 (encryption) and HMAC-SHA-512 (integrity and authenticity) are inherently quantum-safe.

 PQC replaces classical public-key cryptography, not symmetric cryptography.
-Together, ML-KEM, ML-DSA, AES-256, and HMAC-SHA-512 form a complete, high-assurance, quantum-safe cryptographic stack.
+Together, PQC, AES-256, and HMAC-SHA-512 form a complete, high-assurance, quantum-safe cryptographic stack.

 No. PQC replaces RSA and ECC (public-key cryptography).
 Symmetric cryptography remains essential for data protection.